 In the Lord of the Rings trilogy, Frodo Baggins embarks on a dangerous quest to take the One Ring and destroy it by throwing it into Mount Doom, all with the help of the Fellowship of the Ring (which is comprised of four hobbits, an elf, a dwarf, a human and a wizard).
-Likewise, the Power Rangers are a group of five teenagers who band together to kick Rita Repulsa’s butt and save the world in the process.
+Likewise, the Power Rangers are a group of five teenagers who band together to defeat Rita Repulsa and save the world in the process.

 Some jobs simply cannot be done alone – as evidenced by movies, books and comics such as these – and require teamwork and trusted colleagues in the workplace to effectively complete the task at hand on time.
 After all, they say that two heads are better than one for a reason, and we’ve got 10 reasons for you.

-Join us as we take a look at the 10 benefits of teamwork in the workplace.
+Join us as we take a look at 10 important benefits of teamwork in the workplace.